Shimeme/REST_API/README.md

 # REST_API
 Research on REST_API.
 Creating a small backend.
-Currently without frontend